decaf-dev/vaultexplorer.com/docs/quickstart.md

 The [custom filter](/docs/filters/custom-filter) gives you granular control over what should displayed in a view.
 The custom filter is organized into filter groups and filter rules.
 A filter group can have many filter rules.

-Start by creating a note.
-Add a **tags** property with a **test** tag.

 :::note
-This is an arbitrary note.
+The creation of this note is arbitrary.
 It is only used to showcase the custom filter feature.
 :::

+Start by creating a note.
+Add a **tags** property with a **test** tag.

 <video src="https://vaultexplorer.b-cdn.net/custom-filter-1.mov" controls style={{ maxWidth: "100%" }}>